TosbackCgusBridge-Bot/CGUs-versions/Imvu/Privacy Policy.md

 Third Party Advertisements

 Certain advertisements that appear on the Services are sometimes delivered (or "served") directly to users by third party advertisers.
 Some of these third party advertisers automatically receive certain of your personal data through your interaction with an advertisement.
-If you elect to participate in the â€œEarn Credits " functionality and you opt-in, such third parties may also track performance and use data relating to the ads as well as how you use the Services
+If you elect to participate in the "Earn Credits" functionality and you opt-in, such third parties may also track performance and use data relating to the ads as well as how you use the Services

 Additionally, they may collect information about your device, operating system, the wireless carrier providing service to such device, and the geographical location of the device.
 These third party advertisers may also download non-personally identifiable cookies to your computer, or use other technologies such as "web beacons" to measure the effectiveness of their ads and to personalize advertising content.
 Their use of your personal data will be governed by the terms of their privacy policies and their privacy policies may explain the way in which you can "opt-out" of certain tracking by their advertisements.